Become a foster carer

 -

-A good understanding of attachment and the effects trauma and neglect can have on children and the willingness to develop these knowledge and skills
+A good understanding of attachment and the effects trauma and neglect can have on children, and a willingness to develop these knowledge and skills

 -